 Either wood, aluminum, steel, and fiberglass connecting to the ribs and forms the hull.
 The hull is designed to displace water during operation in addition to providing stability.

-Do You Have a Strong Understanding Of A Boats Hull
+Do You Have a Strong Understanding Of What Is A Hull Of A Boat

 The hull of a vessel is the foundation.
 The structure endures rough conditions and provides a platform to build above.
 Hulls come in a variety of shapes dedicated for different purpose and bodies of water ranging from the high seas to calm rivers.
 No matter the material the hulls strength is unquestionable .